acco93/avxs/index.md

 - `round-results N` integer value, it specifies to use `N` decimal places in showing the results.
 Default is `2`.
 - `tex-picture` for each instance and for each run a .tex file corresponding to the graphical representation of the solution is generated.

 All arguments must be provided with `--`, see the example below.
-Argument can be given in any order.
+Arguments can be given in any order.

 `./avxs --files ../instances/xsttrp/xsttrp25 ../instances/mdvrp/p18 --runs 5 --tex-pictures --log file.txt`